 }

-Checking the dynamic type of an entity can be done using isa and casting is performed using as.
+Checking the dynamic type of an entity can be done using isa

 Example: